automainint/sea-offers-bot-js/README.md

 - `--printinfo` - don't create buy orders, but print assets info.
 Disabled by default.

 ## Usage
 You should have an Infura or Alchemy API key, an OpenSea API key, an OpenSea account and a MetaMask account.
+Make sure to have installed Node.js and Git.
 - Install the package.
 - Create a config file.
 - Run `offers.js`.